sph-mn/sph-sc/readme.md

 * translate scheme comments. function and macro docstrings are translated as expected but scheme comments dont appear in c, only with ``(sc-comment "comment string")`` (or sc-insert). a scheme reader that parses scheme comments exists in sph-lib but it depends on another c library
 * better support for [wisp](https://www.draketo.de/english/wisp), for example with a command-line flag. sc in wisp can be simplified if some replacements are made, for example alternated key/value listings (key value key/value ...) to ((key value) (key value) ...)
 * improve error messages. the existing checks and example patterns can be extended, and a better exception printer installed
-* try to reduce round brackets in the output, as there are cases where they are added when it is optional. arguments to preprocessor macros can lead to ambiguities that are hard to detect
+* try to reduce round brackets in the output, as there are cases where they are added when it is optional. this is difficult with arguments to preprocessor macros
 * support actual switch/case instead of only compiling to if/else
 * hygienic macros